Komodo-pty/ares-attack/README.md

 For the most part, this is a series of wrappers which utilize common Pentesting tools; why reinvent the wheel?

 ### Modules
-So far there are modules for: XSS (Stealing Cookies), Active Directory Roasting, & Bruteforcing MSSQL in an AD environment (Since tools like `hydra` currently throw false negatives).
+So far there are modules for: XSS (Stealing Cookies), Active Directory Roasting, Mutating a wordlist, & Bruteforcing MSSQL in an AD environment (Since tools like `hydra` currently throw false negatives).

 In subsequent versions, each of these will be expanded upon, and more modules will be added.

+#### XSS
+Starts a Flask server that will recieve a target's cookies & save them to a file.

+It also creates an example XSS payload which will send the target's Cookies to the Flask server, & then it redirects the target to a specified URL (i.e. an inconspicuous page on the website).

+#### ASREP Roasting & Kerberoasting
+A simple wrapper program to simplify Roasting by interactively prompting for input that'll Ares will use for impacket's GetNPUsers or GetUserSPNs.

+#### Wordlist Mutation
+Mutates each entry in a wordlist.
+The output will be saved in a clear-text wordlist, & optionally will also save them in a specified format (i.e. Base64 Encoded or as a hash).

+Some Web Apps want credentials in B64 or want a password hash (e.g. MD5 or SHA256), so this prepares a wordlist that can be used with your favorite bruteforcing tool (e.g. hydra, patator, or ffuf).

+I'll add support for more hashing algorithms & encoding methods as the need arises.

 ## Setup
 After installing the dependencies, give `ares.sh` permission to execute & create a symbolic link in your PATH.